Although this article is primarily aimed at people who want to take live fish on a plane it will also cover taking dead fish on a plane too.

 Live fish are allowed through the checkpoint according to the Transportation Security Administration with the following restrictions:

-- The fish must actually be alive and swimming
+• The fish must be alive and swimming

 Dead fish can be taken through the security checkpoint in your carry-on baggage.
-You should ensure that when wrapping fish that they are well packed in a sealable plastic bag as no-one wants to sit through an entire flight with a fish smell in the air, particularly if they are not particularly fresh fish.
+When wrapping fish, ensure that it is well packed in a sealable plastic bag, as no one wants to sit through an entire flight with a fish smell in the air, particularly if it is not very fresh fish.

-If the fish is packed in ice, dry ice or ice packs then it must not be melted at all when presented at the security checkpoint (ie. there can be no liquid water) as that is not permitted.
+If the fish is packed in ice, dry ice, or ice packs, it must not be melted at all when presented at the security checkpoint (i.e., there can be no liquid water), as that is not permitted.

-The final decision rests with the TSA officer as to what can and cannot be taken through.
+The final decision rests with the TSA officer regarding what can and cannot be taken through.

 You may also be interested in my post – Can you bring seashells on a plane?